Alina Chau’s creativity has no bounds. From illustrations to children’s books and storytelling, she has some amazing artworks in her kitty!

 How and what made your career take a path towards creating children’s books?

-Alina: During the first few years as an independent artist, I didn’t know what I was doing.
+Alina Chau: During the first few years as an independent artist, I didn’t know what I was doing.
 I learned from other successful independent artists, trying different business models.
 I tried almost everything, gallery art, toy design, convention, app design, book illustration, etc. After all the trials and errors, I discovered my passion for storytelling.
-I love drawing and making a beautiful painting, but deep down, visual storytelling makes me happy.
+I love drawing and making beautiful paintings, but deep down, visual storytelling makes me happy.
 This is the reason I became an animator in the first place.
 This realization helps me focus my creative direction in children’s book publishing.

 What is your illustration process like?

 Alina Chau: I am a visual storyteller, so the story always comes first.
 It doesn’t matter whether I am working on a single stand-alone painting or a story.
 I try to figure out the kind of story I want to share.
 Then I focus on capturing the story and its emotional moments.
 My initial sketches tend to be very rough and loose.
 Once I feel I start getting the story moment, I will slowly focus on polishing the idea.
 The early development process tends to take up the most time.
 When I am ready for the final art, I usually have a clear idea of what the image would be.

 What is your vision as an artist for the future?

 Alina Chau: I hope to continue to grow and expand my visual vocabulary and explore fun new ideas and push myself out of my comfort zones.
 As a storyteller and author, I hope to diversify my content, especially giving voices to the under-represented.

 According to you what are the key features of a perfect client?